You may have just started thinking about retirement. Or you may have taken an early retirement and are now thinking you may go back to work.

 - What is your employer’s retirement policy?
 If you have a pension plan at work, what income will you receive from it?
 Ask your employer for this information.

-- What non-pension retirement savings do you have, such as a Registered Retirement Savings Plan (RRSP), and what will they pay you on retirement?
+- What non-pension retirement savings do you have, such as a Registered Retirement Savings Plan (RRSP)?
+What will they pay you on retirement?

 - How much income will you need after retirement to support yourself in the lifestyle you prefer?
 You may want to talk to a qualified financial planner for help.
 To find a financial planner, ask at your financial institution or visit the Financial Planning Standards Council.

 - What federal government pensions and support are you eligible to receive and when?
-For more information, visit Service Canada Retirement Planning or call the Canada Pension Plan phone line toll-free at 1-800-277-9914.
+For more information, visit Service Canada Retirement Planning.
+You can also call the Canada Pension Plan phone line toll-free at 1-800-277-9914.

 If you’re retired and thinking about returning to work